NodiumHosting/VaultMapper/README.md

 A mod that adds an on-screen minimap of the vault you're in for the Vault Hunters 3rd Edition modpack.

 ### Planned Features (todo)
+- [ ] Make the map more easily visible (by adding a bg or changing colors or something)
 - [ ] Add an option to rotate the map based on the vault's facing direction or the player's facing direction
 - [x] Grab the inscription data from the hologram block and display it on the map
  - [ ] Show the inscription icons on the map